HectorUrdaneta/Project-1-Build-a-Game/README.md

 Stretch objectives:
 Set up auto progressing.
 Add 20 or 30 questions.
+Eliminate form submission and add click on answer functionality.
 Add a random feature to the game so that questions are displayed in that manner.
 Add a countdown timer for each question.